The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Conclusions

 In this study, we propose a novel reconstruction method based on CNNs where the networks consist of five branches of convolutional layers, which allow such fast and reliable predictions.
 This method imitates decision tree ensembles, where a group of weak learners work together to form a strong learner.
 As a proof of concept, we start with a simple case where the network is required to decipher CTIS images of the ColorChecker with five spectral channels and pixel values range from 0 to 255.
 The average errors of MSE~(MAE) summarized in Table~\ref{tab:error_break} are around~(below) one for both the training and test datasets.
 It should be noted that the test data is created by completely distinct hyperspectral cubes from those of the training data.
 These results demonstrate that the network can deliver satisfactory performance and generalize well to new (unseen) data of same basic type.
 CTIS images of carrots are then included in the training sets to demonstrate that the network can simultaneously manage different kinds of images and in particular images of direct relevance to industrial applications of CTIS imaging, such as frost damage detection in vegetables.

 However, some of the relevant industrial applications of CTIS will require more than five spectral channels and we therefore studied the more challenging scenario with 25 spectral channels.
 Decent levels of precision, collected in Table~\ref{tab:error_break_25}, with MSE~(MAE) $\sim 5~(1.6)$ are obtained and the forward pass time~(the time it takes to make a prediction) takes only 13~ms. It underscores the potential of applying CNN to real-time reconstruction of hyperspectral cubes with simultaneously captured CTIS images.
+Note that it is also relevant to compare CNN reconstruction time for CTIS images with those of other non-scanning snapshot HSI systems such as CASSI~\cite{gehm_single-shot_2007} and HMVIS~\cite{cao_high_2011}.
+The detailed, systematic comparison on reconstruction time will be pursued in future work.
 Finally, we have shown for one of the standard reconstruction methods, the EM algorithm, that the corresponding residual errors are much larger~(by more than a factor of 10; see Table~\ref{tab:error_ctis_25}) and the reconstruction time is also longer, depending on the number of EM iterations and computational power available.

 To summarize, we have demonstrated that CNNs can be used to convert CTIS images into a hyperspectral cube in an efficient and precise manner.
-Our work lays the foundation for future studies on network architecture and optimization with the goal of realizing fully automated and versatile CNNs for reconstruction of hyperspectral cubes on the fly which will warrant a broad range of applications where real-time 2-D spectroscopy is in demand.
+Our work lays the foundation for future studies on network architecture and optimization with the goal of realizing fully automated and versatile CNNs for reconstruction of hyperspectral cubes on the fly which will warrant a broad range of applications where real-time 2-D spectroscopy is in demand. \acknowledgments